Hades-Speedrunning/RunControl/README.md

 ## Introduction

 This is a Hades modpack designed to replicate, in detail, the events of an already-played run.
 It is also versatile enough to be used for testing, proof-of-concepting, and racing.
-The player can replicate the decisions originally made, or make different decisions,
+The player can replicate the decisions originally made, or make different ones, and the modpack will respond correctly to the changing conditions this causes.

 ## Installation and Usage